tobyMickelson/tobyMickelson/README.md

 ## Hi there 👋

 I do First Robotics Competition and I like cats.
-I like small web, gemini (the protocol), and toki pona
+I like small web, gemini (the protocol), and toki pona.